Expensent

 Will Expensify accept receipts forwarded from a Gmail alias (+tag) address?

-Expensify identifies the sender by the authenticated envelope address, so forwards from user+receipts@gmail.com will only be accepted if user+receipts@gmail.com is registered as a login or secondary login on your Expensify account.
-The simpler pattern is to register your base address (user@gmail.com) and forward from that.
-If you rely on plus-addressing to segment work from personal mail, add the plus variant as a secondary login in Account Settings → Contact Methods before you start forwarding.
+Expensify ties forwarded receipts to the sender's registered login.
+Register your base address (user@gmail.com) as a primary or verified contact method before forwarding — Gmail's plus-addressing is not officially documented by Expensify.
+If you rely on plus-addressing to segment work from personal mail, add the plus variant as a secondary login in Account Settings → Profile → Contact Methods before you start forwarding.

 Does auto-forwarding break SPF/DKIM in a way Expensify cares about?